PEtab-dev/PEtab/doc/tutorial.rst

 2.1 Specifying experimental conditions
 --------------------------------------

-The measurements were collected under the same experimental condition, which is a stimulation with Epo.
+All measurements were collected under the same experimental condition, which is a stimulation with Epo.
 This is specified in the experimental condition PEtab file, a tab-separated values (TSV) file\ [#f1]_, by providing a condition identifier and listing all condition-specific